DiegoPalaciosGit/Dashboard-Global-Pharmaceutical-Spending/README.md

 As shown in the line chart GIF, some countries lack complete data for the entire 1970–2014 period.
 Consequently, they may not appear in certain charts or decade-based rankings.

 ⚠️ In a future version of this project, we plan to address these data gaps by using linear regression models in Python to estimate missing values and reconstruct a more consistent time series for all countries.
+⬇️ You can download the dataset from [here](https://www.kaggle.com/datasets/tunguz/pharmaceutical-drug-spending-by-countries)